matbhz/vizabi-docs/src/_content/6-creating-own-tool.md

 ---
-title: Donut Chart Tutorial
+title: Creating own tool
-slug: donut-chart
+slug: creating-own-tool
 ---

 Let’s make a simple donut chart, showing world population share by regions.
 The result looks like this: